 Task focus: Sentence completion focuses on the ability to identify the key information in a listening text.
-Test takers have to understand functional relationships such as cause and effect.
+Test takers have to understand functional relationships such as to cause and effect.

-Task focus: Sentence completion focuses on the ability to listen for concrete facts, such as places, prices or times, within the listening text.
+Task focus: Sentence completion focuses on the ability to listen for concrete facts, such as places, prices, or times, within the listening text.